cobicarmel/elementor/docs/content/controls/_raw-html.md

 ##Usage

-The raw HTML gets outputted in the panel.
+The raw HTML gets automatically outputted in the panel.

 ##Arguments